trustcharlie/trust-charlie-dickens-blog/content/blog/progress-and-process/index.md

 Does that mean that I don’t see the added value of setting goals, striving for something?
 No. That’s why I wanted to run a half marathon in the first place.

 However, what would have happened if I did run it?
-Slow start, banana, strong finish, petite tear of pride and joy, the whole shebang.
+Slow start, banana, strong finish, petite tear of pride & joy, the whole shebang.

 And then what?
 Progress made, goal achieved, stop running?
 No way.
 I would have been back at the park, kicking life in the teeth.

  It’s not these grand milestones that define me, that define all of us.